Best Things To Do In Ohrid Macedonia

+Ohrid is well-known for its churches, 365 originally –one for each day of the year- a feature that won it the epithet of “the Jerusalem of the Balkans.”
 The churches are scented with incense.
-Ohrid is well-known for its churches, which were 365 originally –one for each day of the year- a feature which won it the epithet of “the Jerusalem of the Balkans”.
-Ohrid’s churches, as well as its architecture, span more than two millennia, but this is just one of the reasons why this enchanting city is recognized by UNESCO.
+Ohrid’s churches and architecture span more than two millennia, which is just one reason why UNESCO recognizes this enchanting city.

-Unlike with my usual ‘travel-style,’ I visited a lot of churches when in Ohrid, starting off with an ambitious plan in the early morning, but then slowly adopting a more Balkan approach as the day passed by.
-This implied Turkish coffees at a typical Macedonia cafe, Skopsko beers, some meaty snacks and the ubiquitous Ohrid trout, which is the protagonist of the traditional cuisine of the area and the only thing that the Macedonian shore has in common with the Albanian side across the lake.
+Unlike my usual travel style,’ I visited many churches in Ohrid, starting with an ambitious plan in the early morning but slowly adopting a more Balkan approach as the day passed.
+This implied Turkish coffees at a typical Macedonia cafe, Skopsko beers, some meaty snacks, and the ubiquitous Ohrid trout, which is the protagonist of the area’s traditional cuisine and the only thing that the Macedonian shore has in common with the Albanian side across the lake.

-The area is also well-known for its centuries-old tradition of wine making.
+The area is also well-known for its centuries-old tradition of winemaking.
 Macedonians love to drink, and Ohrid’s porches overlooking the lake are the perfect place to do it.
-During the summer, all these lakeside cafés are bustling, but now the paved promenade is empty, and everything looks more authentic.
+All these lakeside cafés are bustling during the summer, but now the paved promenade is empty, and everything looks more authentic.
 Even the accordion player at a fancy restaurant goes for Tose Proeski’s very Macedonian songs rather than the international repertoire of the summer.

-When the music stops, the only sound I can hear is the rhythmic percussion of waves on sand.
-As I watch them coming and going, I can’t help thinking about the time when I was on the other side of the lake, on the Albanian shore.
+When the music stops, I can only hear the rhythmic percussion of waves on sand.
+Watching them coming and going, I can’t help thinking about when I was on the other side of the lake, on the Albanian shore.
 The two experiences could not be more different: the touristy, postcard-perfect Macedonian outline of the Ottoman houses and the rough, neglected jumble of concrete on the Albanian side.
-Anyone who has visited both sides of Ohrid Lake knows that these two landscapes are not a just lake, but a whole world apart.
+Anyone who has visited both sides of Ohrid Lake knows that these two landscapes are not just lakes but a whole world apart.

 Things To Do In Ohrid